100 signatures reached

 Currently, responsible pet owners of particular breeds or mixes of dogs are charged extra premiums, denied insurance coverage, or can have their policy canceled by their insurance company.
 These arbitrary decisions are all based upon what breed the dog APPEARS to be, not the dog's behavior.
 The practice of using breed as a predictor of risk is unsupported by reliable data.

-We ask Mike Chaney to issue regulations to stop breed discrimination by insurance companies operating in Mississippi.
-Consumers should not have to be underinsured, uninsured, or have to give up their dogs to have affordable renters or homeowner’s insurance.
+We ask Mike Chaney to issue regulations to stop breed restrictions by insurance companies operating in Mississippi.
+Consumers should not have to be underinsured, uninsured, or be forced to give up their dogs to have affordable renters or homeowner’s insurance.

 Why is this important?